Evo Morales: Third presidential term: 2014–2019

-Controversy arose when a new $34 million presidential skyscraper office and residence, the Casa Grande del Pueblo, was constructed in the historical Plaza Murillo.
-The proposal was initially declined due to municipal height restrictions in the historical district, though Morales' parliamentary majority in the Plurinational Legislative Assembly overrode the ban, permitting the tower's construction.
-The Casa Grande del Pueblo was inaugurated by Morales on 9 August 2018.
+In Morales' third term, a new $34 million presidential skyscraper office and residence, the Casa Grande del Pueblo, was constructed in the historical Plaza Murillo.
+The skyscraper was built to replace the former presidential palace, which Morales planned to turn into a museum.
+The building features a helipad and the top two floors were reserved for the president, featuring a gym, spa, Jacuzzi and private elevator.
+The proposal was initially declined due to municipal height restrictions in the historical district, though the Plurinational Legislative Assembly overrode the ban.
+The Casa Grande del Pueblo was inaugurated by Morales in August 2018.